 One piece of information that you never want to be without is: how does this company make money.
 In the world of technology and digital advertisements, the concept is often true that if you don't pay for the product, you are the product.

-Betterment is a robo advisor that has built their system around saving you money and helping you plan for the future.
+Betterment is a robo advisor that has built its system around saving you money and helping you plan for the future.
 Betterment is one of the largest robo advisors with over $22 billion in total managed assets.
-From their start in 2008, they have grown to a user base of over 500,000 individual accounts.
+From its start in 2008, it has grown to a user base of over 500,000 individual accounts.

-When it comes to their platform, automation is clearly evident in all they do.
+When it comes to its platform, automation is clearly evident in all the company does.
 Betterment's goal is to make your account completely hands-off so you can focus on living.

 Here's our full review of the Betterment Roth IRA retirement account!